Environmental protection along the entire value chain

 Conscientious use of water is one of Bosch’s major priorities worldwide.
 Here, too, we have been pursuing a clear strategy for many years to counteract the scarcity of water.

-Back in 2018, we analyzed our company locations using the WWF’s Water Risk Filter.
-Based on the findings, we know that 56 of our sites are located in areas of severest or severe water scarcity.
-Our focus is on these sites, where we aim to reduce our absolute water withdrawal by 25 percent by 2025.
+We analyzed our company locations using the Water Risk Filter provided by the World Wide Fund for Nature (WWF).
+Based on the findings, we know that 75 of our sites are located in areas of severest or severe water scarcity.
+Our focus is on these sites, where we aim to reduce our absolute water withdrawal by 25 percent by 2025 (baseline year 2017).
 In that way, we can quickly achieve significant improvements in regions where water is a particularly valuable resource.
 To support the corresponding measures, an annual budget of 10 million euros is available until 2025.

 Three starting points for conservative water use